espressif/vscode-esp-idf-extension/docs_espressif/en/commands.rst

    * - Install ESP-MDF
      - Clone ESP-MDF inside the selected directory and set **idf.espMdfPath** (**idf.espMdfPathWin** in Windows) configuration setting.
    * - Install ESP-Matter
      - Clone ESP-Matter and set **idf.espMatterPath**.
-ESP-Matter is not supported in Windows.
+ESP-Matter is not supported on Windows.
    * - Install ESP-Rainmaker
      - Clone ESP-Rainmaker and set **idf.espRainmakerPath** (**idf.espRainmakerPathWin** in Windows) configuration setting.
    * - Install ESP-HomeKit-SDK
      - Clone ESP-HomeKit-SDK inside the selected directory and set **idf.espHomeKitSdkPath** (**idf.espHomeKitSdkPathWin** in Windows) configuration setting.
    * - Launch IDF Monitor for Core Dump Mode/GDB Stub Mode
      - Launch ESP-IDF Monitor with WebSocket capabilities.
-If you has configured the panic handler to gdbstub or core dump, the monitor will launch a post-mortem debug session of the chip.
+If you have configured the panic handler to gdbstub or core dump, the monitor will launch a post-mortem debug session of the chip.
    * - Launch QEMU Server
      - As described in :ref:`QEMU documentation <qemu>`, this command will execute ESP32 QEMU from the project Dockerfile with the current project binaries.
    * - Launch QEMU Debug Session